7 Takeaways From The Bestselling Book Stumbling On Happiness

 He then goes on to describe three possible shortcomings inherent in imagination and the related experiences for some:

 • Imagination can add and subtract details.
-Individuals may not see that essential details are made up or missing until they move through the experience.
+Individuals may not see that essential details are missing until they move through the experience.

 • When it comes to past or future events, what a person imagines can be more like the present than those events were or will be.

-Gilbert introduces several studies that showcase the brain's possible predisposition to suggestibility, which allows some to create a comprehensive image for themselves.
+Gilbert introduces several studies that showcase the brain's possible predisposition to suggestibility, which allows some people to create an extensive image for themselves.

 In his book, Gilbert states, "Our perceptions are the result of a psychological process that combines what our eyes see with what we already think, feel, know, want, and believe, and then uses this combination of sensory information and preexisting knowledge to construct our perception of reality.

-4. No one may know how other people feel and experience happiness
+4. No one may know for sure how all other people feel and experience happiness

-Gilbert notes that it can be challenging, if not impossible, to compare happiness between individual experiences.
+Gilbert notes that it can be challenging to compare happiness between individuals.
 That's because happiness happens for many on an individual level and can change in manifestation depending on who is experiencing it.

 5. The future you imagine may be unrealistically simple

 It may be that imagining the immediate future allows for greater detail.
-However, when the actual day arrives, experiences can vary, and what once excites you might not anymore.
+However, when the actual day arrives, experiences can vary, and what once excited you might not anymore.
+To some people, this raises an interesting question about the role of expectations in happiness.

 6. Memories and imaginations may be similar to the present moment

-Further in the text, Gilbert discusses something he calls "presentism," or "the tendency for current experience to influence one's views of the past and the future."
-Because humans can carry all accumulated experiences wherever we go, describing a future free of subjective input can seem impossible.
+Further in the text, Gilbert discusses something he calls presentism, or "the tendency for current experience to influence one's views of the past and the future."
+Because humans can carry all accumulated experiences wherever they go, describing a future free of subjective input can seem impossible.

 7. Psychological immune systems are a buffer for traumatic events

-Studies have found that the psychological system in the body keeps individuals in a state of self-preservation in times of stress.
-Humans can imagine adverse events that haven't yet occurred, with many thinking that they may lessen their impact if they think about them ahead of time.
+Gilbert believes that people adapt to bad things more than they expect.
+Research suggests that the psychological immune system (an emotional system) keeps individuals in a state of self-preservation in times of stress.
+Humans can imagine negative events that haven't yet occurred, with many thinking that they may lessen their impact if they think about them ahead of time.
 This process may result from a resilient psychological defense mechanism, which often works preemptively to rationalize the potential for failure or loss.
+Over the course of time, negative events tend to hurt less than people predict.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.